USS Pilgrim (SP-1204): Construction and early career

 Pilgrim was built as a private, steel-hulled sailing yacht of the same name in 1893 by Pusey and Jones at Wilmington, Delaware, for a racing syndicate in Boston, Massachusetts, which intended to use her in competition for America's Cup; she had 10261 sqft of sail.
 During a series of races off Sandy Hook, New Jersey, against three other yachts in September 1893, she proved to be fast but too poor at minding her helm to race competitively, and another yacht was selected to represent the United States in defense of America's Cup.
 In 1894, the syndicate sold her to Lamont G. Burnham, Esq., of Boston, who had her converted to steam propulsion; she served as his private yacht.

 By 1907, Pilgrim was the property of the Boston Floating Hospital.
-In 1908 and 1909, she served as the private yacht of Wendell H. Wyman of Boston; in 1910 and 1911, she operated as a fishing vessel, with her home port at Boston.
-In 1913, she was sold to Hugh C. Jones of Beaufort, North Carolina; converted to gasoline engine propulsion that year, she operated as a fishing vessel.
+In 1908 and 1909, she served as the private yacht of Wendell H. Wyman of Boston; in 1910, after being purchased by John A. Royall of Boston to be refitted with new engines, she operated as a fishing vessel and yacht, with her home port at Boston.
+In 1913, she was sold by Royall to Hugh C. Jones of Beaufort, North Carolina; where she operated as a yacht initially then fishing vessel.
 The Beaufort Fish Scrap and Oil Company of New Bern, North Carolina, purchased her in 1916.